port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 #### From the UI

-1. In the Blueprints graph, find the node of the desired Blueprint, click on the 3 dots (`...`) button and then click on the `Properties` button;
+1. In the DevPortal Setup page, find the node of the desired Blueprint, click on the 3 dots (`...`) button and then click on the `Properties` button;
 2. Update the value of the `identifier` key to the new identifier;
 3. Click `Save`.